What Is Email Hosting: Explanation for Beginners

 Cost

 Set a budget and compare plans.
 Understand whether you need basic or premium features.
+Sometimes, the cheapest hosting plan can satisfy your needs just fine.
 Check the provider’s future plans—when your needs grow, will you be able to upgrade with this hosting?

 Security features